SYCHOANALYTIC writers tend

 defenses, and unable to see your role in the communication

-fault!
-You will always be at odds with others because, in blaming them,
+You will always be in conflict with others because, in blaming them, you fail to

 |